 The Duke of York, who would later become King George VI, competed at Wimbledon 1926.
 Photo: Hulton Archive/Getty Images

-The Jubilee Championships of 1926, where King George V and Queen Mary awarded commemorative medals to 34 of Wimbledon's surviving champions, was also a royal event because their son, the Duke of York (who would later become King George VI), participated in the men's doubles with his equerry, Wing Commander Louis Greig.
-Their first-round match was an unusual event, as they faced a duo with a combined age of 110 years.
+The Jubilee Championships of 1926 was a very royal occasion.
+King George V and Queen Mary awarded commemorative medals to 34 of Wimbledon's surviving champions.
+Their son, the Duke of York (who would later become King George VI), also participated in the men's doubles with his equerry, Wing Commander Louis Greig.
+Their first-round match was an unusual event, as they faced a duo with a combined age of 110 years!

 "A British man wins Wimbledon,."
 In 2013, Andy Murray became the first British champion at Wimbledon in 77 years since Fred Perry in 1936 (Source: Wimbledon.com